 - Stoner 63

 The PKM has been a pretty good weapon for almost all of Warzone’s lifespan but hasn’t often cracked the top of the charts.
-It has low recoil, a nice 100 round default magazine, and solid damage.
-With so many other LMGs nerfed, the PKM now has great time-to-kill for the class at close, mid and long-range.
-This is the easiest to use, best all-around LMG in Season 5.
+It has low recoil, a nice 100 round default magazine, and great damage.
+In terms of time-to-kill, the PKM hangs with or even beats the Stoner and MG82 at most ranges.

 If you need a PKM build we have you covered with this handy guide to the best PKM loadout in Warzone.